Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Preliminaries

 We define triangles, comparison triangles, and comparison points in complete analogy to Definition \ref{def: tr}.
 Again we assume that all triangles satisfy size bounds.
-As discussed for geodesics, we will generally not use Lorentzian and Riemannian model spaces simultaneously, however, we shall denote the Riemannian model spaces by $M_k$, cf.\ \cite{CE75}.
+We will generally not use Lorentzian and Riemannian model spaces simultaneously, however we shall denote the Riemannian model spaces by $M_k$ for clarity, cf.\ \citet*{CE75}.
+Similarly, we will not consider metric and Lorentzian geodesics simultaneously, so context should be sufficient to deduce which of the two concepts is being applied.